titpetric/pendulum/README.md

 - [ ] (partially done) Add support for some of Leanpub syntax (`A>`, page break,...),
 - [ ] Add support for some of Hugo syntax (`<!--more-->`, metadata, ...),
 - [x] Actually save the contents that are being edited (client-side ajax),
-- [ ] Check if git has user.name && user.email set before commiting
+- [ ] Check if git has user.name && user.email set before commiting with git
 - [x] Support images with relative links in rendering
 - [ ] More markdown styling (done: blockquote, code, image, needs: tables,...)
+- [ ] Docker image for delivery
+- [ ] Go server for delivery, windows

 Most of the development is basically related with the preview of whatever it is you're editing.
 The editor itself doesn't care about anything other than the contents of the text file you're opening and trying to save.
 Simple.
 I guess unit testing should be somewhere on the list, if this thing ever gets any traction.

 ## Thanks